anishmss/bioinfo_intro_dlsu/chapters/rna_seq/rna_seq_intro.md

 ```{math}
 y_{gi} = \log_2 \left( \frac{r_{gi}+0.5}{R_i + 1.0} \times 10^6 \right).
 ```
 The offset of 0.5 in the numerator prevents log of zero, and the offset of 1 in the denominator ensures the ratio is between 0 and 1.
-The $y_{gi}$ will serve as the response variable.
+The $y_{gi}$ will serve as an instance of the response variable.

 Another way to deal with unequal variance is to weigh the observations based on their precision.